d-wid/pipewire-eq-startup-script/README.md

     #5 Please make all apps output sound through $NODENAME in e.g. Pavucontrol :)

-## The Script (version for lsp-plugins-jack downloaded from https://sourceforge.net/projects/lsp-plugins/files/lsp-plugins)
+## The Script
+### (version for lsp-plugins-jack downloaded from https://sourceforge.net/projects/lsp-plugins/files/lsp-plugins)
+#### Doesn't work with the newest version (It probably broke at version 1.2.0) unless changes to LD_PRELOAD and the executable location are also made

     #!/bin/sh